omarkhater/image_classifier-application/README.md

 The files for this part are in app subfolder.

 ## Used Libraries
-This method is developed using lastet available version of TensorFlow which is 2.4.0
+This method is developed using the lastet available version of TensorFlow which is 2.4.0
 ## Results
 The model is GPU-trained to acheive 70% accuracy on the test data set via google coolab.